tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/README.md

 &nbsp;
-## Considerations in writing gsql queries
+## Considerations in writing GSQL queries
 The query performance depends on the data structure, the choice of parameters and cluster configuration (e.g. number of nodes).
 A discusion on how to write queries can be found in the Slide [V2 syntax: Best practices and Case study](https://docs.google.com/presentation/d/1f5nYGFGabQjGlcWuo3RKFnJNu4GMmFB8J3UWIWy7YX4/edit?usp=sharing) (only accessible inside TigerGraph)